modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 1. The game client uses the native platform store to purchase one or more entitlements which are mapped to Token packs on mod.io.
 2. Platform allocates entitlement to player upon purchase.
 3. The game client authenticates with mod.io via the platform that tracks the entitlements.
-As an example, if you purchase an entitlement on the Microsoft Store, you *must* authenticate with mod.io via [the Xbox Live authentication flow](/restapi/docs/authenticate-via-xbox-live).
+As an example, if you purchase an entitlement on the Microsoft Store, you *must* authenticate with mod.io via [the XBOX Live authentication flow](/restapi/docs/authenticate-via-xbox-live).
 4. A mod.io access token is returned to the game client.
 5. Game Client instructs mod.io to sync the users platform entitlements to their mod.io account.
 6. mod.io consumes _mapped_ entitlements on behalf of the user against the platform's inventory system.
 7. Platform consumes the entitlement on behalf of the user.
 8. mod.io updates the players wallet balance relative to the value of the token packs mapped to the entitlement(s).

-#### Xbox Live
+#### XBOX Live

 ##### Request